Sanaebadi97/Kotlin-SOLID-Principles/README.md

 - **Dependency Inversion** :hushed:

-a.High-level modules should not depend on low-level modules.
+5.a-High-level modules should not depend on low-level modules.
 Both should depend on abstractions.